The craziest thing Mary Latham has ever done: complete her three-year More Good Road Trip.

 So Mary carried her mom’s words with her as she began the More Good road trip, a 50-state mission across the United States to compile stories of human kindness: “After I finished, my plan was to put these stories together in a book I would donate to hospital waiting rooms across the country.
 I spent a lot of time those when my mom was sick, and I thought they could use a book of hope.
 I know I could have.”

-Mary packed up her mom’s old blue Subaru in the fall of 2016 and hit the road on October 29.
-She’s just finished traversing the country, and shared what she’s seen with Bare it All.
+Mary packed up her mom’s old blue Subaru in the fall of 2016 and hit the road.
+After traversing the country and in the process of writing a book about her journey, Mary shared what she’s seen with Bare it All.

 Q: Tell us about you and where you were coming from when you started More Good.